 Step 2.
 Connect your SD card to your Mac using a card reader, then launch the Disk Drill app (Finder > Applications).

-Step 3.
+Step 4.
 On the left sidebar, click Byte-to-byte Backup.
-Then, select your SD card from the drive list (it may appear as “Generic Storage Device” or similar”) and click Create backup.
+Then, select your SD card from the drive list (it may appear as “Generic Storage Device” if you’re using a card reader or USB hub) and click Create backup.

 Method 2: Utilize Data Recovery Services

-- Class 100 Clean Room – Ensure that the company has a Class 100 Clean Room, which is a super sterile laboratory that ensures that storage devices aren’t damaged by small particles when the specialists take them apart for recovery purposes.
+- Class 100 Clean Room: Ensure that the company has a Class 100 Clean Room, which is a sterile laboratory that ensures that storage devices aren’t damaged by small particles when the specialists take them apart for recovery purposes.

 How to Fix Corrupted SD Card on Mac